 Even if you decide to make a last minute trip, it's worth noting that the most a Boltbus ticket will likely cost you is $25, which is the price you'll pay if you buy the tickets on board with cash, which is still great value for money if you'll be taking a multi-hour trip at the very last minute.

 If you are taking a last minute trip, buy your tickets online rather than on board the bus.
-By waiting until the bus arrives at your departure station, you run the risk of the bus being full.
+By waiting until the bus arrives at your departure station, you run the risk of having the bus be full.
 Even if it works out to be the same price online, it's worth buying tickets through their website.
 It's not worth the risk of not being able to go at all.